-Today, despite a Republican president in the White House, the U.S. Department of Education remains firmly under collectivist control.
+Today, even with a Republican president in the White House, the Department of Education remains firmly under collectivist control.
 During the 2016 presidential election, for example, an analysis by The Hill revealed that 99.7 percent of all political spending by Department of Education bureaucrats went to Hillary Clinton—the highest of any federal department.

-Even after Secretary of Education Betsy DeVos took up her post, the left-wing extremism from the U.S. Education Department continued to spew forth.
+Even after Secretary of Education Betsy DeVos took up her post, the left-wing extremism from the department continued to spew forth.
 Indeed, on Feb.
 12, 2017, the department’s Twitter account posted a quote by Communist Party USA member W.E.B.
 Du Bois—with his name misspelled, no less, drawing national ridicule.

 These are some of the people who control U.S. education.
 Under the previous administration, the department, using “stimulus” money to bribe states into compliance, even imposed Obama-backed national standards on the nation—standards that are aligned with international schemes, too.
 Common Core will be dealt with in a future article in this series.

 With around 4,000 employees, the Education Department’s budget has been ballooning since it was created.
-And that is despite President Ronald Reagan promising to abolish it, and President Donald Trump saying on the campaign trail, “If we don’t eliminate it completely, we certainly need to cut its power and reach.”
+And that’s despite President Ronald Reagan promising to abolish it, and President Donald Trump saying on the campaign trail, “If we don’t eliminate it completely, we certainly need to cut its power and reach.”

 There’s currently a bill in Congress, H.R.
-899, to abolish the U.S. Department of Education entirely.
-When asked why the bill was needed by this writer in an interview, Congressman Thomas Massie (R-Ky.), the chief sponsor, replied, “How much time do you have?”
+899, to abolish the department.
+When asked why the bill was needed, Rep. Thomas Massie (R-Ky.), the chief sponsor, replied in an interview, “How much time do you have?”

-Massie also noted that under the current administration, there’s a tremendous opportunity to make abolishing the department bipartisan.
-Liberals and progressives, of course, do not want Trump in charge of their children’s education, any more than conservatives want Obama or Biden running it.
+Massie also noted that under the current administration, there’s a tremendous opportunity to make abolishing the department a bipartisan endeavor.
+Liberals and progressives, of course, don’t want Trump in charge of their children’s education, any more than conservatives want Obama or Biden running it.

 “Unelected bureaucrats in Washington, D.C. should not be in charge of our children’s intellectual and moral development,” Massie said.
 “States and local communities are best positioned to shape curricula that meet the needs of their students.”

-The U.S. Constitution and common sense both demand that the federal government get out of education.
+The U.S. Constitution and common sense both demand that the federal government gets out of education.
 That would be a great step forward.
-However, as this series has documented, the government-education system has been controlled by collectivists from the very beginning.
-That means getting the feds out, by itself, will not solve the systemic problems plaguing education in the United States today.
+However, as this series has documented, the government education system has been controlled by collectivists from the very beginning.
+That means getting the feds out, by itself, won’t solve the systemic problems plaguing education in the United States today.